stanley0010/stanley0010/README.md

 ## 📌 A few quick facts

-- 🧑‍💻 Participated in industry-standard projects development
+- 🧑‍💻 Participated in industry-standard projects development as a freelacer.
 - 💙 Passionate about social innovation with technology!
   <br>\(check out my projects below!\)
 - 🌸 Love working with people and meeting new friends from different cultures